Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/faq.md

 This issue may arise when to entire document was not properly loaded.
 Try scrolling through the entire document before printing or exporting the document to a PDF.

+Make sure you follow the instruction found in the [Exporting Line Numbers](export.md) section.

 ### Can students and academics get a premium subscription for free?

 If you are working in academia as a teacher or professor, or are a student then you can [contact me](contact.md) using your academic email address to request a free subscription.